tanmaik/surf/README.md

 while this is a chromium-based extension prototype, this concept could be taken to build a whole new browser that is social-first.

-if you'd like to see this developed further, email [me](mailto:tanmai.kalisipudi@gmail.com).
+if you'd like to see this developed further, email [me at tanmai.kalisipudi@gmail.com](mailto:tanmai.kalisipudi@gmail.com).